Take Charge Of Your Life With Problem-Solving

 This book will be helpful if you’ve got this kind of person at work or school…

 Present sample case studies featuring Company XYZ selling their widgets.
 Describe to us their challenges in building awareness and driving sales.
-He would have use a generic image like below…
+And he would have used a generic image like below…

 Lessons from Problem Solving 101